A multi-fidelity approach coupling parameter space reduction and non-intrusive POD with application to structural optimization of passenger ship hulls: Reduced order models

 With the matrices $\Phi$ and $C$ we are able to reconstruct the initial database of solutions in a reduced way, but we are not able to predict the state vector corresponding to a new parameter $\mupar^*$.
 In order to do so, we need to compute the parameters to reduced states map and then use the global basis to predict the entire stress field.
 We construct a function $g : \mathcal{P} \to \R^r$ which approximates the map $\mupar \in \mathcal{P} \to \co \in \R^r$, given the initial set of $M$ input-output pairs $\{\mupar_j, \co_j\}_{j=1}^M$, where $\co_j = \Phi^T \s (\mupar_j)$.
 The regression model $g$ is used to predict the state $\s^* = s(\mupar^*)$ by computing

 This method is called POD with interpolation due to this regression function acting on the latent variables.
-Common choices for the interpolatory map are radial basis functions~\cite{demo2018shape}, Gaussian process~\cite{guo2018reduced, ortali2020mine}, cubic splines~\cite{gadalla2021les}, or artificial neural networks~\cite{pichi2021artificial, salvador2021non}.
-We are going to show how to compute an efficient approximation of such map by exploiting only the directions of maximal variations in a multi-fidelity setting, without the need of performing additional simulations.
+Common choices for the interpolatory map are radial basis functions~\cite{buhmann2003radial}, Gaussian process~\cite{guo2018reduced, ortali2020mine}, cubic splines~\cite{lyche1973convergence, gadalla2021les}, or artificial neural networks~\cite{pichi2021artificial, salvador2021non}.
+We are going to show how to compute an efficient approximation of such a map by exploiting only the directions of maximal variations in a multi-fidelity setting, without the need to perform additional simulations.